ramiuness/end-to-end-portfolio-construction/README.md

 # End-to-End Portfolio Construction

+  End-to-end portfolio construction systems are full-cycle, entirely data-driven, portfolio optimization systems.
+The decision-focused learning paradigm is applied to address the sensitivity of portfolio allocations to the estimation error of the mean.
+The learning of mean returns from financial factors is integrated into the decision layer of the system, and is learned to directly support downstream allocation decisions.
+These systems
+ - Allow learning the risk aversion parameter from the data
+- Allow flexibility on the objective function of the decision layer
+- Incorporated robust backtesting workflows to evaluate the decision impact of learned models under realistic market dynamics.

 This repository contains a Jupyter notebook that illustrates my extension of the models and code for the paper:

 > "Distributionally Robust Portfolio Construction"
 > [Journal of Financial Econometrics, 2023](https://www.tandfonline.com/doi/full/10.1080/14697688.2023.2236148).

 The code and methodology are inspired by and build upon the original repository: [Iyengar-Lab/E2E-DRO](https://github.com/Iyengar-Lab/E2E-DRO).

 ## Purpose